schoolofdevops/learn-jenkins/ant-demo/070_preparing_for_java_builds.md

 # Preparing to build Java  Projects

 After building a pipeline with mock jobs, we are going to start creating a workflow with a real code.
-And we will select a java project which gets built with Maven, a java based build tool.
-Running java builds with maven would require additional preparations.
-Maven should be installed and available on the Jenkins hosts along with the JDK.
-Lets Install JDK and Maven from the Jenkins dashboard.
+And we will select a java project which gets built with Ant, a java based build tool.
+Running java builds with Ant would require additional preparations.
+Ant should be installed and available on the Jenkins hosts along with the JDK.
+Lets Install JDK and Ant from the Jenkins dashboard.

-## Configure JDK and Maven
+## Configure JDK and Ant

 ### Option 1: Configuring Existing OpenJDk